Trait-based approaches to improve success of dryland restoration in the US Conservation Reserve Program

 About the project

 There is growing concern about the status and trends of pollinators across U.S. dryland ecosystems.
-The U.S. Farm Service Agency’s Conservation Research Program (CRP), particularly those with the goal of increasing pollinator resources through forb-rich plantings (i.e., CP-420, can improve the quantity and quality of pollinator habitat.
+The U.S. Farm Service Agency’s Conservation Research Program (CRP) CP-42 program seeks improve the quantity and quality of pollinator habitat.
 However, establishing these forb-rich plantings in dryland regions is difficult and plantings frequently fail to meet the program objectives.
-Therefore, understanding mechanisms that enhance the success of CRP seedings would also help to improve restoration outcomes and the status and trends of pollinators in drylands.

 Major questions